GabDug/mypy-to-codeclimate/README.md

 Tested against Mypy 1.6.1.
 It should work with any version of mypy that outputs the same format.

 Please open an issue if you find a version of mypy that is not supported.

-### Python versions

-Tested against Python 3.11.
-It should work with any actively supported version of Python.

-Please open an issue if you have any problem with a specific version of Python.

 ## Example usage in Gitlab CI